profOnno/libopencm3-bluepill-template/README.md

  5. make -C src

 # Directories
-* out contains linked binairy (when compile and link succeeded)
+* out contains linked binary (when compile and link succeeded)
 * src contains src code

-# As a template
+# Template
+This template has a blinky start using systick.
+USART3 is enabled, for traceoutput using printf

+## You
 You should replace this with your _own_ README if you are using this as a template.